 Our stress test methodology considers a broad range of potential stresses to our balance sheet and capital levels, including potential impacts to our interest rate risk position, balance sheet composition, and levels of pre-provision net revenue (PPNR), charge-offs, allowance for loan and lease losses, and tax.
 The stress analysis and underlying assumptions are informed by a number of factors, including the performance we have observed in our portfolios through prior actual stress periods, including the 2008 recession.
-The analysis was conducted in the second quarter of 2014 using actual performance through the first quarter of 2014 and information available to us at that time.

-In our Severely Adverse Scenario, the largest impact to our capital ratios comes from changes in credit performance.
-For our credit card, auto and home loans portfolios, we project stressed losses using accountlevel econometric models, which incorporate Metropolitan Statistical Area (MSA) level variables.
+In the Supervisory Severely Adverse Scenario, the largest impact to our capital ratios comes from changes in credit performance.
+For our credit card, auto and home loans portfolios, we project stressed losses using account-level econometric models, which incorporate Metropolitan Statistical Area (MSA) level variables.
 In our commercial portfolios, most of our loss modeling estimates the impact of a given stress scenario at the borrower-level, capturing the effects of varying loan characteristics and collateral positions, among other factors.
 In select portfolios, we use more aggregated economic forecasting approaches that incorporate the specific macro-drivers relevant to each portfolio, including customer and relationship-level attributes.

-Once credit has been modeled, we translate our overall credit outlook into projected allowance levels for each quarter.
-We also use our stressed views of losses to estimate second order impacts of credit worsening, such as the increase in operating costs related to collections and other loss-mitigation activities, the impact on finance charges and other fees (assessments, reversals and reserves), and the reduction in future revenue due to the inevitable reduction in outstandings from higher losses.
+Once credit has been modeled, we translate our overall credit outlook into projected allowance for loan and lease loss levels for each quarter.
+We also use our stressed views of credit losses to estimate second order impacts of credit worsening, such as the increase in operating costs related to collections and other loss-mitigation activities, the impact on finance charge and other fees (assessments, reversals and reserves), and the reduction in future revenue due to the inevitable reduction in outstanding balances from higher losses.
 The impacts on fees and operating costs are estimated based on historical data, modified as needed to reflect changes due to new legislation, regulations, or business practices.

-We model PPNR based on the expected performance of our various businesses to estimate the impact that our Severely Adverse Scenario would have on our overall financial performance.
+We model PPNR based on the expected performance of our various businesses to estimate the impact that the Supervisory Severely Adverse Scenario would have on our overall financial performance.
 The projected impacts are based on the characteristics of each asset and liability class and the related support costs for new originations, ongoing management, and underlying infrastructure for each business.
 Our revenue modeling is divided into net interest income and non-interest income, and our non-interest expense modeling is split between operating and marketing expenses.

-In addition to modeling the income statement impact of our Severely Adverse Scenario, we capture the projected impact of the stressed environment on our balance sheet size and composition.
+In addition to modeling the income statement impact of the Supervisory Severely Adverse Scenario, we capture the projected impact of the stressed environment on our balance sheet size and composition.
 The three main factors impacting our balance sheet projections are: (1) the impact to existing loan balances of higher charge-offs; (2) the impact to growth in loan balances due to changes in demand; and (3) the impact to loan growth from fewer lending opportunities meeting our profitability and resilience requirements as our models and underwriting scorecards systematically incorporate leading credit indicators to reflect the worsening credit conditions in the financial projections used in underwriting.
 As we have observed in prior stress periods, these three factors have the natural result of quickly reducing the size of our combined loan portfolio.